christinali1017/Algorithm/README.md

 **Idea**: We need to find the range in O(lgn), thus binary search comes to mind.
 We could use binary search to find the target, then for the left and right part, we do binary search again to find the left boundary and right boundary.

-The second solution is similar to the first one, the differce is that we do twice binary search to do the left boundary and right boundary.
-Remember to check the value of the two boundaries.
-Because in this method, we might not find the target element.
+The second solution is similar to the first one, the difference is that we do twice binary search to do the left boundary and right boundary.
+Remember to check the value of the two boundaries, if the l boundary is greater than r, it means the target is not in the array.

 **Solution1**: